‘INVASION OF THE DINOSAURS’

 The character of Butler is given a distinctive feature in the novelization.
-He now has a scar, which he received a result of working as a fireman.
+He now has a scar, which he received as a result of working as a fireman.
 This was unusual to discover in the book, since he had no scar in the TV story.
-I’m not whether this was meant to make Butler more sinister than the TV story.
+I’m not sure whether this was meant to make Butler more sinister than the TV story.

 There’s a nice scene between Sarah Jane and Butler, when he puts her into a storm room in Chapter 9.
 Sarah Jane learns more about what happened to Butler and she says to him he’d look handsome without a scar if he got some plastic surgery.
 These lines of dialogue weren’t in the original TV story.

 Whitaker’s character is shown to be more selfish and arrogant in the novelization compared to the TV version.
 There’s even a hostile relationship between him and Butler compared to the TV version.
 I’m not sure why Malcolm Hulke made Whitaker more selfish and hostile as I prefer the TV version.